COMPASS: Robust Feature Conformal Prediction for Medical Segmentation Metrics: Proof of Theorem 1

-Theorem~\ref{thm:split_conformal} generalizes the standard split conformal method.
-In the classical setting, $S_\beta(x)=[-\beta,+\beta]$ corresponds to symmetric absolute-error balls around a predictor.
+\paragraph{Connection to Standard CP.} Theorem 1 generalizes the standard split conformal method.
+In the classical setting for regression, $S_\beta(x)=[\hat{y}(x)-\beta, \hat{y}(x)+\beta]$ corresponds to symmetric absolute-error balls around a predictor $\hat{y}(x)$.
+This family is trivially nested.
 Here, the sets $S_\beta(x)$ are generated by perturbations of latent features through $\Delta$ and evaluation under the downstream metric $h\circ g$.
-The proof requires only nestedness and exchangeability, so the same rank-uniformity argument ensures coverage.
-Thus, standard split conformal prediction is recovered as a special case of the present framework.
+By rigorously defining $S_\beta(x)$ as the $[\min, \max]$ envelope, we guarantee the nestedness property required for the proof.
+The same rank-uniformity argument from exchangeability then ensures coverage.
+Thus, standard split conformal prediction is recovered as a special case of this framework.